 Last on the list is a solar-powered sports watch from Casio.
 The Casio PAG240T Pathfinder Watch is equipped with a triple sensor that provides information for its altimeter, barometer, thermometer, and compass.

-This watch also provides the world time from 31 different time zones, five daily alarms, stopwatch, countdown timer, and full auto-calendar.
+This watch also provides the world time from 31 different time zones, five daily alarms, a stopwatch, a countdown timer, and a full auto-calendar.
 It also has a daylight saving, battery level indicator, and a power-saving function.

 All these are accessible from the 51mm stainless steel case with a digital display.
 The bracelet is titanium and the watch is water-resistant up to 100 meters.